Play Audio Version Of This Post

 - Show the purchase or sale of real estate assets as income, not capital gains.
 Talk to your accountant about this one.

 - Include expected rental returns and negative gearing benefits as income.
-Some lenders take negative gearing benefits into account, others do not.
+Some lenders take negative gearing benefits into account, others do not bank.
 Find a lender who does.
 Your broker will know.

 - Add value to existing assets to increase the security value.